A Question from My Brides

 The answer is that it really depends on the context and the client.
-I’ve been designing dresses for over 20 years, and have worked both as a commercial designer, where I produced designs to meet a corporate brand aesthetic, and I’ve designed and sold my own branded designs.
+I’ve been making dresses for over 20 years, and have worked both as a commercial designer, where I produced designs to meet a corporate brand aesthetic, and I’ve created and sold my own branded designs.

 What I love about designing custom wedding dresses and working with my brides is being able to create a dress that not only comes from their inspirations, but also brings their best look out of of them.
 That comes from being able to suggest the right silhouette for her body type, or knowing the best type of fabric to use for a particular design.

 Sometimes my brides don’t have a very detailed “vision” of the dress they want to create, though they do have ideas about certain elements they want it to have (eg. sleeves, train, lace, etc.).
 Others are trying to achieve a very specific look.
 In both cases, my ultimate goal is to produce a design that fits the bride’s body perfectly.
 That comes from having a wide knowledge of styles and construction, and how that works with a bride’s body type to create the ultimate shape of the dress.

 So I guess you could say that my favorite type of dress to design isn’t really a particular style or aesthetic.
 It’s the one that’s going to fit you perfectly and make you look your best.

 The other question I’m often asked is: “Have you ever designed a dress like mine.”
 And the honest answer is both yes and no.

 To the extent that I’ve been designing dresses for over twenty years and bring that experience to every design, the answer is probably yes.
 But as the nature of my business now is to collaborate with my brides to create something from their inspirations, the answer is no.

 I think when some brides ask that question, what they mean is: “Is my dress really one-of-a-kind?”